mage/mage-sdk-cpp/README.md

 				  bool doAsync) const;
 ```

-When you use `mage::RPC::Call()` with a callback and in an asynchronoys way,
+When you use `mage::RPC::Call()` with a callback and in an asynchronous way,
 with `doAsync` set to true, the callback will be called in a different thread.

 ```c++